 The mobility consortium coordinator may organise activities themselves (same as any organisation with an individual accreditation), and in addition they can provide mobility opportunities to other member organisations in their consortium.
 An Erasmus accreditation is not required for consortium members.

 Applicants for mobility consortium coordinators will be required to describe the purpose and planned composition of their consortium in the application.
-All planned consortium member organisations must be from the same country as the mobility consortium coordinator.
+All planned consortium member organisations must be from the same EU member state or a third country associated to the Programme as the mobility consortium coordinator.
 However, an exact list of consortium members is not required at this stage.
+For more details, please consult eligibility criteria for accredited mobility projects in the relevant field.

 For further details, please see the rules for accredited mobility projects.